SassConf/sassconf.github.io/source/blog/2016-07-06-sassconf-hiatus-announcement.markdown

 Totally do it!
 We’re stoked that you feel this way.
 Might we suggest you organize a local SassConf MiniConf?
 Our idea of this is either a one day unconference, or a half-day track/half-day unconference, but do it however you like!

 ##### I want my voice heard.
 How can I do this?
 If you have questions, comments, suggestions, or just want to say hi please reach out to us!
-We’re around on twitter as @sassconf or shoot us an email at info@sassconf.com.
+We’re around on twitter as [@SassConf](https://twitter.com/sassconf) or shoot us an email at info@sassconf.com.

 Stay Sassy,
 SassConf Organizing Team